Finding God in Gomorrah - How I Discovered God - A Journey Through Books.

 Dear Henry,

-I've already disclosed that my parents, Team BK, led atypical lives that placed me in a sphere outside of the area's religion and decent, conventional behavior.
+I've already disclosed that my parents, Team BK, led atypical lives that placed me in a sphere outside of the area's religion and, really, outside of decent, moral, and conventional behavior.
 As a result, I struggled to find my way, especially during my teenage and young adult years.

-People say that God will never give you a life without giving you the tools to get through it, and while it took me a while to realize it, I was given some fantastic gifts.
+People say that the Big G will never give you a life without giving you the tools to get through it, and while it took me a while to realize it, I have some fantastic gifts.
 I have an innate sense of direction and generally know which way is north, even indoors.
 I can also "see" light, a talent I use in photography, and finally, I love reading.
 I found my way through books.

-*Side note: I owe an outstanding debt to my dad - my mother's second husband - for my ability to take advantage of these gifts.
+*Side note: I owe an outstanding debt to my dad, my mother's second husband, not my biological father, for my ability to take advantage of these gifts.
 He taught me to read using the signs and car insignias we passed while driving.
 He cultivated my love of road trips, photography, and hiking.
 Dad was also the person who taught me to read a map.*

 "Life, with its rules, its obligations, and its freedoms, is like a sonnet: You're given the form, but you have to write the sonnet yourself."

-The storyline, Meg Murray and her childish crew set out across the galaxy using science and three witches to win a war against darkness, was one that appealed to me.
+The storyline, in which Meg Murray and her crew of children set out across the galaxy using science and the help of three witches to win a war against darkness, appealed to me.
 I related to Meg, who was supposed to be smart but never fit in with her teachers or other students and struggled to see her own worth.
-I also found the first of what I had always considered a guiding quote, and that was when Ms. Whatsit said, "Life, with its rules, its obligations, and its freedoms, is like a sonnet: You're given the form, but you have to write the sonnet yourself."
-It reminded me of something my dad said to me.
+I also found the first of what I had always considered my guiding quotes, and that was when Ms. Whatsit said, "Life, with its rules, its obligations, and its freedoms, is like a sonnet: You're given the form, but you have to write the sonnet yourself."
+It reminded me of something my dad (see former explanation of the difference between my dad and my father) said to me.
 "If you obey the little rules, you can do whatever you want."

-Of course, finding out what those rules were was challenging.
-Team BK followed its own rules, and those rules didn't transition to the real world.
-I think it is because I was never able to navigate life in my early years that I became so obsessed with knowing the rules and expectations in every situation.
+Of course, finding out what those rules were proved to be challenging.
+Team BK followed its own rules, and those rules and behaviors didn't transition to the real world.
+It is because I was never able to navigate life in my early years that I became so obsessed with knowing the rules and expectations in every situation.
 As a result, I've been on a lifelong mission to discover all of life's "rules."

 A Tree Grows in Brooklyn - Betty Smith

 This is the story of Francie Nolan, a girl who grew up in abject poverty in Brooklyn before WWI.
-Francie Nolan's grandmother told her mother on the night of her birth to read her a page of the bible and a page of Shakespeare, and Katie Nolan, Francie's mother, took her words to heart.
-From this book, I learned the rules of class and that it requires much more than money.
+Francie Nolan's grandmother told her mother on the night of her birth to read her a page from the Bible and a page from Shakespeare, and Katie Nolan, Francie's mother, took her words to heart.
+From this book, I learned the rules of class and how it requires much more than money.
 I learned the importance of education, reading uplifting books, Shakespeare, and how prayers work.
-I didn't pick up the bible, though.
+I didn't pick up the Bible, though.

 My experiences with religion as a child and young adult were quite negative, and the books of Genesis and Exodus are challenging.
 Through the lens of experiences thus far, it was easy to see the God of Abraham as a condemning, smiting, overbearing being, and, quite frankly, I didn't need that type of negativity in my life.
 However, I felt like I needed to believe in "something."
-After receiving inspiration from Marion Zimmer Bradley's "Mists of Avalon," I decided that if there was a god, it couldn't possibly be the grumpy old thing I was raised to believe in and was, most probably, a woman.
+I felt for sure that there was "something."
+After receiving inspiration from Marion Zimmer Bradley's "Mists of Avalon," I decided that if there was a god, it couldn't possibly be the grumpy old thing I was raised to believe in; it was most probably a woman.

 A Road Less Traveled - M. Scott Peck